 Meanwhile, the latest U.S. government data on working hours from 2017 and the American Time Use Survey (ATUS) indicate workers spend, on average, over 8 hours a day at work regardless of educational background or job type other than part-time workers, which is in excess of the national recommendation.
 At the same time, the World Economic Forum reported American workers (both full- and part-time) were working 1,783 hours annually in 2018, which ranks as one of the highest globally (top 15).

-By comparison, workers in countries such as Sweden, France and Spain, for example, typically work between 35 and 40 hours a week.
+By comparison, workers in countries such as Sweden, France, and Spain, for example, tend to work slightly shorter hours per week.
 This difference is based on national labor laws, cultural traditions like taking a lunchtime “siesta” and a variety of employer-led experiments to support workforce productivity while alleviating other systemic issues such as worker happiness or long-term unemployment.

 At the other extreme, workers in South Korea can expect to spend an average of 2,024 hours at work each year, though recent laws targeted at large companies in particular have attempted to reduce this figure without impacting productivity.